A Daruma is a representation of Zen Buddhism founder Bodhidharma.

 *The fact that he prayed for so long is inspiration to not give up praying, no matter how long it takes.

-*Like a Weeble, you push him over and gets back up.
+*Like a Weeble, you push him over and he gets back up.
 You can’t keep him from reaching his goal.
 In Japanese, there is an expression 七転び八起き “nanakorobi yaoki” – meaning ‘seven times fall, eight times rise’.

 *Having a physical representation of your commitment to what you are reaching for is a great way to keep you focused.
 Seeing your Daruma everyday helps.
 You can’t forget about what you want.